What do I choose as my business type while creating a business?

-When you start to e-file form 2290, you have to enter the business details, including business type.
+When you start e-file form 2290, you have to enter the business details, including business type.
 To help you choose the appropriate business type, we have listed the available business types.

 Here is a brief description of each business type.

 Sole Proprietor or Single Member-LLC - Businesses with a single owner can choose this as their business type.

-S-Corporation or LLC as an S-Corp - Any standard corporation or business is considered as an S-Corporation.
+S-Corporation or LLC as an S-Corp - Any standard corporation or business is considered an S-Corporation.

-C-Corporation or LLC as a C-Corp - Any default corporations or businesses that have some tax advantages with the IRS is considered as a C-Corporation.
-It is basically an S-Corporation with special tax status.
+C-Corporation or LLC as a C-Corp - Any default corporations or businesses with some tax advantages with the IRS is considered a C-Corporation.
+It is an S-Corporation with special tax status.

-Partnerships or LLC as a partnership - Limited Liability Companies (LLC) with two or more owners can be considered as a partnership.
-Partnerships are different from the LLCs because the partners are liable to any debts in the business, unlike the usual LLCs.
+Partnerships or LLC as a partnership - Limited Liability Companies (LLC) with two or more owners can be considered a partnership.
+Partnerships are different from the LLCs because the partners are liable for any debts in the business, unlike the usual LLCs.

-Estates - Estates are considered as properties of people; businesses on a small scale that consider themselves as Estates can choose this as their business type.
+Estates - Estates are considered properties of people; businesses on a small scale that consider themselves as Estates can choose this as their business type.

 Trusts and Fiduciaries - Trusts that are required to file Form 2290 can choose this as their business type.

 Exempt Organizations - Any organizations exempted from paying federal taxes by the IRS can be considered exempt organizations.

-Others or Not Sure - If your business doesn't fit into any of the categories mentioned above, you can choose this as your business type.
+Others or Not Sure - If your business doesn't fit into any of the above categories, you can choose this as your business type.